gozdemadendere/My_Portfolio_Projects/SQL Business Analysis-Data Exploration/README.md

-## E-Commerce Company Eniac's Data-Driven Decision Making Journey
+## E-Commerce Company's Journey to Data-Driven Decision Making

 Eniac is an E-Commerce company that sells 100% technology products, mainly based on Apple-compatible (high-quality) accessories.
 The company is considering a collaboration with Magist, a Software company offering a centralized order management system.